mgadda/femtogrep/README.md

 # Overview

-femtogrep is a few-frills tool for finding text strings in files. it has two redeeming features:
+femtogrep is a no-frills tool for finding text strings in files.
+It has exactly two redeeming features:

-- it's default output is very human-readable
+- It's default output is very human-readable
-- it's very fast. like, 10x faster than grep.
+- It's very fast. close to 10x faster than grep for support queries.
 See _Performance_ below.

 # Installation